 We originally published this article back in December of 2013 and we review the books again every six months.
-While there hasn’t too much change among the Top 5 over the past three years, there is a decent amount of Sportsbook construction going on right now.
-The Wynn is currently doing some extensive renovation on a sportsbook and it’s very likely that it will end up on this list during our next go around!
+While there hasn’t too much change among the Top 5 over the past three years, there is a decent amount of sportsbook construction going on right now.
+So, it’s very likely that this list during our next go around!

 Originally Published: 12/5/2013

 For the bettor that likes to place parlay bets and watch multiple games at once, I would say that the MGM Mirage is the best place to go.
 When we originally published this blog back in December of 2013, the Mirage certainly wasn’t one of the more comfortable places to watch sports with outdated seating.
-With their latest upgraded seating and new VIP area, this book has now become a more premier spot to watch your favorite games!
+With their latest upgraded seating and new VIP area, this book has now become a premier spot to watch your favorite games!
 Almost without realizing it, when last in Las Vegas, we spent most of our time in this sportsbook as it has a great location on the strip combined with a great viewing atmosphere.

-For more information on the MGM Mirage Sportsbook: The Mirage Hotel
+For more information on the MGM Mirage: The Mirage Race and Sports Book

 Capable of showing up to 42 games or events at one time, the Venetian is very well deserving of the #3 spot on this list.
 At the time of this writing, the Venetian has 118 personal betting stations powered by CG Technology.
 The Venetian sportsbook is absolutely massive (10 x 100 feet) and boasts one of the biggest screens on the Vegas strip.
 This sportbooks thrives on all nights and adjusts very well for when there is big events.

 For more information on the Venetian Sportsbook: Venetian Race and Sports Book